Frequently Asked Questions about Student Loans & Grants

 This is not a problem, provided you officially cancel your application and return any loans or grants which you may have received for that study period.
 There is no penalty for cancelling a student loan application.

 I moved from outside of British Columbia; where do I apply for a student loan?

 If you are considered a dependent of your parents, you apply through the province in which they reside.
 If you are considered independent and have lived in British Columbia for less than 12 consecutive months (excluding months of full-time study) prior to the start of your study period, you would also apply through your original province or territory.

 I'm halfway through the semester and I haven't applied for a student loan, can I still apply?

 Yes.
 Typically you can submit a complete application up until six weeks before your study period ends.
 The process can take a few weeks so don't leave it until the last minute.
 You will still be assessed for the entire semester, not just from the date you apply.
 You will also receive the full amount based on the same time period.

 If I'm not applying for a student loan this year, do I have to start repaying my loan?

-For StudentAid BC loans see the Interest Free Status in the Student Loan General Information section on this website.
+For StudentAid BC loans see the Payment-Free Status in the Student Loan General Information section on this website.